RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 ### Unregister the client

-To stop receiving events from SPiDR/Kandy Link, client should be unregistered.
+To stop receiving events from Ribbon WebRTC Gateway, client should be unregistered.
 When unregistration is successful, the notification state will be changed to "DISCONNECTED".

-###### Example: Unregistering from SPiDR/Kandy Link
+###### Example: Unregistering from Ribbon WebRTC Gateway

 <!-- tabs:start -->